pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * My friend told me about his party. (simple past)
 * I will be at the meeting, so I can tell the manager that you might be late.

----

-Ana: What did you tell her?

-Bob: I told her that we will leave at 6 p.m.

----

 * She told me that we can meet her anytime on Sunday.